huyaoyu/huyaoyu.github.io/_posts/2017-08-31-solution-codes-for-project-euler.markdown

 * 014

-The method utilize the Hash table is much faster than the naive implementation.
+The method which utilizes the Hash table is much faster than the naive implementation.

 # NOTE: